iexel/fontus/third-party-licenses.md

 Most Java libraries are not distributed with the source code version of this project.
 They are downloaded by Maven at build time.
 However, they are a part of the distribution when a binary version of this project (a `.war` file) is distributed.

-This document does not cover libraries used in automated tests (Maven `test` scope) only.
-These libraries are downloaded by Maven and used at build time only.
+This document does not cover libraries used in automated tests only (Maven `test` scope).
+These libraries are downloaded by Maven and used only at build time.
 The test libraries and their dependencies are too plentiful to give them a proper coverage here.

 ###Source code